“White guys won’t work here anymore.”

 Work is a source of community, self-discovery, fulfillment, and professional growth.
 People view their organization as a place where they activate their purpose, belong, continually learn, do their best work and develop authentic relationships with diverse peers.
 Learning is sourced in purpose and values, happens in the flow of work versus at an offsite or in a classroom.

-It’s delivered in an egalitarian fashion, where people at each level in the organization, in the office or at home, come together to activate their purpose and values at work.
-Because it is delivered over time, the concepts and skills are reinforced, build upon each other, are translated into action at work (85%) and are retained in the relationships as norms, habits (76%) as institutional knowledge in each small, diverse learning group.
+It’s delivered in an egalitarian fashion, where people at each level in the organization, in the office, cafe or at home, come together to activate their purpose and values at work.
+Because it is delivered over time, the concepts and skills are reinforced, build upon each other, are translated into action and are retained in the relationships as norms and habits as institutional knowledge.

-Work is kind, compassionate, inclusive and forgiving.
-It doesn’t punch white people on the nose and label them racists.
+Work is compassionate, inclusive and forgiving.
+It doesn’t punch white people on the nose and label them as racists.
 Rather, inclusion is baked into everything the company does, from people development to culture to product development to sales to finance to marketing.
-As purpose, empathy and inclusion are the foundation for diverse relationships, collaboration, hiring, development and promotion, diverse peers learn skills together, share their experiences, purpose and values, empathize with (96%) and respect (98%) each other and form diverse, lasting and authentic relationships.
+As purpose, empathy and inclusion are the foundation for diverse relationships, collaboration, hiring, development and promotion, diverse peers learn skills together, share their experiences, purpose and values, empathize with and respect each other, and form diverse, lasting and authentic relationships.

 Work is a fun and authentic community.
 People feel like they belong, can bring their whole self to work, and genuinely like the people they work with.
 Peers across differences and departments regularly learn together and develop a sense of the organization’s mission, history, structure and the interdependence of the various departments and geographies.